strangerstudios/pmpro-proration/readme.txt

 1. Activate the plugin through the 'Plugins' menu in WordPress.

 == Changelog ==
+= 1.0 - 2024-03-21 =
+* FEATURE: Now fully supporting delayed downgrades for PMPro v3.0+. #24 (@dparker1005)
+* ENHANCEMENT: Improved proration accurancy by using the subscriptions table in PMPro v3.0+ to calculate the prorated amount. #24 (@dparker1005)
+* ENHANCEMENT: Added localization support. (@dparker1005)
+* BUG FIX/ENHANCEMENT: Now showing prorated level cost after applying a discount code. #4 (@TravisHardman)
+* BUG FIX/ENHANCEMENT: Improving the accuracy of the `pmprorate_isDowngrade()` and `pmprorate_have_same_payment_period()` functions. #21 (@dparker1005)
+* BUG FIX/ENHANCEMENT: When using PMPro v3.0+, prorations now only happen between levels in the same "one level per user" level group. #24 (@dparker1005)
+* BUG FIX: Fixed issue where users would not keep their old membership level when downgrading. #14 (@dparker1005)
+* BUG FIX: Fixed issue where users could be charged more than the original level cost if checking out for a level with a different billing period and previous recurring orders are missing. #11 (@dparker1005)
+* BUG FIX: Fixed issue where users could receive a free initial payment if upgrading to a level with the same billing period and previous recurring orders are missing. #11 (@dparker1005)
+* BUG FIX: Fixed issue where subscriptions purchased during a downgrade would charge 1 payment period from the downgrade.
+Instead, the first recurring payment is now charged on the "next payment date" for the old subscription. (@ideadude)
+* REFACTOR: Moved code into separate files for clarity. #23 (@dparker1005)
+* DEPRECATED: Deprecated old functions that are not called. #22 (@dparker1005)

 = .3.1 =
 * BUG FIX: Added a check to the filter of pmpro_checkout_level to bail if no level.